MicrosoftDocs/xamarin-docs/docs/mac/troubleshooting/troubleshooting.md

 Your feedback is important to us.
 If you find any problems with Xamarin.Mac:

 - Search the [issue repository](https://github.com/xamarin/xamarin-macios/issues)
-- Before switching to GitHub issues, Xamarin issues were tracked on [Bugzilla](https://bugzilla.xamarin.com).
-Please search there for matching issues.
 - If you cannot find a matching issue, please file a new issue in the [GitHub issue repository](https://github.com/xamarin/xamarin-macios/issues/new).

 GitHub issues are all public.
 It’s not possible to hide comments or attachments.